 [4] For these reasons, it is quite evident that the Kingdom of Hungary may in no way hinder your assumption of the Empire, for the head should concern you more than any one member.
 But why should the Hungarians hinder you?
 Is it not an advantage to their Kingdom if you are also the emperor?
 Consider that they would be obstructing their own good, and that one should help even those who do not want to be helped if they do not know their own good.
-The Kingdom of Hungary is in conflict with both the Venetians and the Teucrians.1 Each of these enemies is great, and Hungary does not have the force to resist them, but with the aid of the Empire it could defend itself very well: many who are adversaries of the king will not wish to be enemies of the emperor?
-It may confidently be argued that if the Venetians are upset, the Hungarians should rejoice, and that what is bad for the Venetians is good for the Hungarians.2 Indeed, as lawyers3 claim: Opposites are two sides of the same issue.4 The Venetians will undoubtedly change their behavior towards you as emperor.
+The Kingdom of Hungary is in conflict with both the Venetians and the Teucrians.
+Each of these enemies is great, and Hungary does not have the force to resist them, but with the aid of the Empire it could defend itself very well: many who are adversaries of the king will not wish to be enemies of the emperor.
+Why have the Venetians taken it so badly that the King of Hungary has been elected emperor?
+It may confidently be argued that if the Venetians are upset, the Hungarians should rejoice, and that what is bad for the Venetians is good for the Hungarians.
+Indeed, as lawyers claim: Opposites are two sides of the same issue.
+The Venetians will undoubtedly change their behavior towards you as emperor.
 It follows that an emperor can defend the Hungarian Kingdom better than a king - and even extend it more boldly!